AbigailDawson/hoofhub/README.md

 #### *Managing Chores*
 Users who care for horses at multiple barns will enjoy HoofHub's chore management system, which allows for a customized chore list to be created for each barn.
 Users can add chores quickly with a simple form and use the up and down arrows to reorder the list to suit their needs.
 Checking off a chore moves it to the bottom of the list, and the Clear All button resets the list by un-checking all items on the list.

-### <div align="center">Mobile-Friendly User Interface</div>
-Because farm sitters are always on the go, it was important to me to build HoofHub with mobile use in mind.
-Users may choose to create and organize their notes using HoofHub's desktop layout on larger screens, but can also enjoy the same features on smaller screens with HoofHub's mobile-friendly user interface.

-## Tech Stack
+### Tech Stack

 * HTML, CSS, JavaScript
 * Node.js, Express.js
 * Mongoose, MongoDB
 * Bootstrap 5

+### <div align="center">Mobile-Friendly User Interface</div>
+Because farm sitters are always on the go, it was important to me to build HoofHub with mobile use in mind.
+Users may choose to create and organize their notes using HoofHub's desktop layout on larger screens, but can also enjoy the same features on smaller screens with HoofHub's mobile-friendly user interface.

 > I taught myself Bootstrap specifically for this project because of its mobile-first approach to responsive design.
 Given the unique needs of HoofHub's target users, developing the app with a mobile-friendly user interface was a priority.
 Bootstrap 5's responsive grid system, form templates and other styling packages contributed to the consistent appearance and feel across all app pages and features.